Instant Pot Chicken Cacciatore

 Thanks Anita.
 You hit the nail right on the head!

-This instant pot chicken cacciatore recipe looks really appetizing!
-My family will love to have this during our weeknight dinner.
-That tender chicken and delicious gravy made this recipe perfect.
+This instant pot chicken cacciatore recipe was awesome.
+My family loved it and that tender chicken and delicious gravy made this recipe perfect.

 Thanks so much Dennis!
 I appreciate it.
 It’s perfect during the weekend because it is so quick to make.